 Ideally, there could be 5 different cases for SD card files not showing on your phone or PC.
 I have categorized them here with some smart tips to fix the SD card is showing no file error as well.

 This is certainly the simplest issue for files on an SD card not showing up on your phone or computer.
 Thankfully, if your SD card is not showing files due to a connectivity problem, then you can easily fix it.

 Chances are that the SD card that you have inserted to your PC or mobile might not be connected properly.
 Therefore, before making any drastic changes, just remove the SD card from the device, clean it, and connect it again.

 If your laptop doesn't have an inbuilt SD card slot, then you could have used an adapter instead.
 Although, an issue with the adapter would also make the memory card not showing files.
 Try to insert the SD card to the adapter carefully or use any other card reader instead.
 Just make sure you are using a compatible SD card reader or adapter this time.

 A lot of users who encounter the SD card not showing files issue were able to fix it by inserting the card to another port instead.
 If your device doesn't have a secondary port, then connect your SD card to any other phone or PC.
 This will help you check if the problem is with the SD card or your device.

 Sometimes, the SD card can accumulate a lot of dust, making it hard for the device to detect it.
 In this case, you can just disconnect your SD card from the device, and gently wipe it with a clean cloth.
 Make sure that you don't use water or any other solvent to clean it as it can harm the chip.
-Wipe all the accumulated dust with a dry cloth and insert it back to your device.
+Wipe all the accumulated dust with a dry cloth and insert it back into your device.